Valuation and Grading

 Jaggards provide the following services – SMSF Auditing, Precious metal Valuations, Coin and Banknote Valuations.

-Precious Metal valuations – Jaggards offers a free chart which can be used by anyone wishing to compile their own valuation click on the link.
-We can provide written valuations for SMSF, deceased estates or for insurance.
-Our standard fee is $100 + GST per hour the minimum time is 1 hour, if you are unable to bring the items to us and require Jaggards to come to you for Auditing of the items our fee is the same $100 + GST per hour + cost of travel.
+Jaggards offers a free online price chart which can be used by anyone wishing to compile their own valuation click here for direct access.
+We can provide written valuations for SMSF, deceased estates or for insurance purposes.
+Our standard fee is $100 + GST per hour, the minimum time is 1 hour, if you are unable to bring the items to us and require Jaggards to come to you for Auditing of the items our fee is the same $100 + GST per hour + cost of travel.

-Grading Service – Jaggards are an authorised PCGS dealer should you wish to have your coins professional graded we can offer to have your coins sent to PCGS for grading.
+Jaggards is an authorised PCGS dealer.
+If you would like to have your coins professional graded, we can send your items to PCGS in the USA to be professionally graded.